 Tongue color: Pale

-In addition to anemia, other symptoms associated with Blood Deficiency with disharmony of Liver and Spleen include poor appetite, irregular menstruation and vertigo.
+In addition to anemia, other symptoms associated with Blood Deficiency with disharmony of Liver and Spleen include poor appetite, vertigo and irregular menstruation.

 Blood Deficiency with disharmony of Liver and Spleen is often treated with Xiao Yao San, a herbal formula made of 6 herbs (including Bupleurum Roots - Chai Hu - as a key herb).
 Xiao Yao San belongs to the category of "formulas that harmonize liver-spleen", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Harmonizes the function of Liver and Spleen".